 As per Covid-19 protocol

 RSVP: Maximum 15 people

 allowed to attend.
 Call

 or email on or before March 1.
 No

 later than 2 pm as per Covid-19 restrictions.

 The office is open on limited days and hours until further notice.
 We practice the COVID-19 precautions with mask, hand sanitizing and safe distancing.
 Call/email for appointment.

 We Need Help:

-These will be used to decorate the office, help redesign the website and assist us in finding additional funding.
+Items will be used to help redesign the website, decorate the office, and assist us in finding additional funding.